1977 anti-Tamil pogrom: The ethnic pogrom

-Others have the view that the carnival incident was a pretext, inquiries revealing that it was conducted in an organized manner and was hence a pre-planned attack.
-The riot started on August 12, 1977, within less than a month of the new government taking office.
+What began as a minor police-civilian clash in Jaffna escalated into a nationwide anti-Tamil communal violence.
+Some elements within the defeated SLFP were accused of fomenting the violence through planned and organized spreading of false rumours against Tamils to destabilize the government.
+Anti-UNP political motivation was revealed by the Sinhalese rioters who reportedly told their Tamil victims that they were being punished for helping the UNP win the elections.
+Reports indicated that some sections of the SLFP also participated in the violence.

-Walter Schwarz wrote in Tamils of Sri Lanka, Minority Rights Group Report 1983':
+Walter Schwarz in the Minority Rights Group reported:

-Edmund Samarakkody in Workers Vanguard (New York) reported':
+Edmund Samarakkody in Workers Vanguard reported:

 According to an official estimate, 125 people were killed during the riots.
 By ethnicity, the breakdown was 97 Tamils, 24 Sinhalese, 1 Muslim, and 3 of unknown ethnicity.
+Other sources estimate that around 300 Tamils were killed by Sinhalese mobs.

-In a letter addressed to President J. R. Jayewardene, the leader of the main Tamil party, A. Amirthalingam accused Sinhala hoodlums of raping around 200 women during the 1977 pogrom.
+In a letter addressed to President J. R. Jayewardene, the leader of the main Tamil party, A. Amirthalingam accused Sinhala hoodlums of killing 300 Tamils, raping around 200, and causing injury or displacement to tens of thousands during the pogrom.
 His wife Mangayarkarasi Amirthalingam emotionally recounted some incidents of rape that occurred during the 1977 pogrom and said "Tamil women could not walk the streets during nights in safety."

-The following is a breakdown of the rioting by district as given in the Report of the Presidential Commission:
+The following is a breakdown of the rioting by district as given in the "Report of the Presidential Commission" (1980) and other eyewitness accounts: